 Salima joined Watsi on April 17th, 2020.
 6 other people also joined Watsi on that day!
-Salima's most recent donation supported Shazma, a 2-year-old from Tanzania, to fund leg corrective surgery.
+Salima's most recent donation supported Esther, a beautiful baby girl from Haiti, to fund brain surgery to treat her hydrocephalus.

 Salima has funded healthcare for 13 patients in 5 countries.